kevinalyst/rightmove-london-portfolio/memory-bank/activeContext.md

 - Outputs live under `data/raw` and `data/processed`; these are gitignored.
 - Use `rightmove_scraper.cli` directly for scraping 10 listings; geopy used for ADDRESS locally.
 - Secrets and Snowflake-only scripts are untracked and ignored in this portfolio repo.
-- Backend Worker simplified: Stripe endpoints removed; remaining chat endpoint is open-access (no KV throttling) and still depends on Snowflake OAuth token for real answers.
+- Backend Worker now calls Snowflake Cortex Agents REST endpoint (`RIGHTMOVE_ANALYSIS` in `SNOWFLAKE_INTELLIGENCE.AGENTS`) with OAuth bearer; expects SNOWFLAKE_AGENT_* env vars and no longer uses SQL API fallback.